christiannguyens/christiannguyens/README.md

 # my name is christian nguyens
-im a complete beginner in the CS world;
-my first project is this personal github website: https://christiannguyens.github.io/cnguyens/
+im a complete beginner in the CS world-- my first project is this personal github website: https://christiannguyens.github.io/cnguyens/
 # i am an incoming freshman at the Washington University in St. Louis
 i am majoring in business + computer science (BUCS)